Reusing steps with library checkpoints

 # Making the most of library checkpoints

-Maintaining a good library is key to success with library checkpoints.
-We recommend keeping library checkpoints small so that they can be used more widely - the more specific a library checkpoint is the less likely it will be useful in another journey.
+Maintaining a good library is the key to success with library checkpoints.
+We recommend keeping library checkpoints small so that they can be used more widely - the more specific a library checkpoint is, the less likely it will be useful in another journey.

-When choosing to reuse a library checkpoint, be sure that it works for your purpose, and be considerate if you need to change it to meet your needs - if your changes alter the way the checkpoint runs elsewhere this could cause issues.
-If you are uncertain, you can always detach the library checkpoint to ensure your changes don't impact anybody else.
-After detaching a checkpoint, you can add that version to the library when you're ready too, without it impacting the original users of the library checkpoint it's based on.
+When choosing to reuse a library checkpoint, be sure that it works for your purpose, and be considerate if you need to change it to meet your needs – if your changes alter the way the checkpoint runs elsewhere, this could cause issues.
+If you are uncertain, you can always detach the library checkpoint to ensure your changes do not impact anybody else.
+After detaching a checkpoint, you can add that version to the library when you are ready.
+This will make certain the changes will not impact the original users of the library checkpoint it is based on.
+You will need to modify its title, though.

 and $password

 If a library checkpoint that does what you need already exists, use it!
-If your library contains multiple checkpoints with similar names and steps, it will be hard for other users to make the right choice, and difficult to maintain.
-Consider using variables to make your library checkpoints more adaptable, but if you need multiple, similar alternatives, ensure they're named clearly.
+If your library contains multiple checkpoints with similar names and steps, it will be hard for other users to make the right choice and be difficult to maintain.
+Consider using variables to make your library checkpoints more adaptable, but if you need multiple, similar alternatives, ensure they are named clearly.